Z34D/fluxly-ccs/memory-bank/activeContext.md

 - No breaking changes to existing functionality
 - Enhanced debugging logs for auth header handling
 - Test specifically verifies no 400 errors occur due to ReadableStream locking

+**Note**: If still experiencing issues with `ccs.fluxly.app`, check custom domain routing as the Worker deployed to `fluxly-ccs.fluxly.workers.dev`

 ## Test Migration Completion ✅